 I graduated in Biomedical Science and immediately secured myself a role in a laboratory.
-From day 1 I knew this wasn’t the path for me, I’m very ambitious and the laid back 9-5 environment just didn’t feed my hunger for success.
-I went back to my retail job and explored my options - this led me to Reperio.
-I joined Reperio nearly a year ago as a Junior Consultant specialising in the .Net market and I have recently enjoyed a promotion to Consultant.
+From day one I knew this wasn’t the path for me, I’m very ambitious and the laid back 9-5 environment just didn’t feed my hunger for success.
+I went back to my retail job and explored my options and this led me to Reperio.
+I joined Reperio nearly a year ago as a Junior Consultant, specialising in the .Net market and I have recently enjoyed a promotion to Consultant.

 What do you think are the biggest challenges in the market at the moment?

-There’s lot of challenges in the market for recruiters, but nothing that a good recruiter can’t face and overcome.
-For candidates there is the fight to keep your skills relevant with cutting edge technologies, the housing shortage and subsequent high living costs (particularly for relocating candidates).
-For clients there is a talent shortage and a particular shortage of women in the industry, most companies have a huge gender gap because of this.
+There’s a lot of challenges in the market for recruiters, but nothing that a good recruiter can’t face and overcome.
+For candidates, there is the fight to keep your skills relevant with cutting-edge technologies, the housing shortage and subsequent high living costs (particularly for relocating candidates).
+For clients, there is a talent shortage and a particular shortage of women in the industry.
+Therefore, most companies have a huge gender gap because of this.

 What do you think makes a successful Recruitment Consultant?

-For me it really boils down to a few things.
+For me, it really boils down to a few things.
 Persistence really is key in this game, you’re going to get told ‘no’ a lot and face a lot of rejection, but if you stick with it the ‘yes’s’ will more than make up for all the ‘no’s’.
-A good work ethos, the hours are long, and you have to put the effort in from start to finish to see the results.
-Motivation, drive and ambition, having these attributes contributes to staying persistent and pushes you to continually work hard and push for the results, especially on the harder days.
+The hours are long, therefore, you will need a good work ethos, you have to put the effort in from start to finish to see the results.
+Having motivation, drive and ambition contribute to staying persistent and pushes you to continually work hard and push for the results, especially on the harder days.

 What is your ultimate career goal?

-I’m in a great position at the moment with Reperio, I’m young and I have unbelievable opportunity in front of me for both financial gains and career progression.
-We’re still growing and I hope to grow with the team to reap the financial rewards, progress my career to Senior consultant and beyond and to play a part in the growth and success of the company.
+I’m in a great position at the moment with Reperio, I’m young and I have an unbelievable opportunity in front of me for both financial gains and career progression.
+We’re still growing and I hope to grow with the team to reap the financial rewards, progress my career to Senior Consultant and play a part in the growth and success of the company.